-Analysis of the association between demographic characteristics and LATCH scores showed that caesarean delivery, primiparity and mother's education were risk factors for a lower LATCH score at 6-12 (Table II).
-Though the scores improved significantly after breastfeeding support in all these subgroups, they had persistently lower scores at 24-48 h when compared to their fellow groups.
+Analysis of the association between demographic characteristics and LATCH scores showed that caesarean delivery, primiparity and mother's education were risk factors for a lower LATCH score at 6-12 hours (Table II).
+Though, the scores improved significantly after breast-feeding support in all these subgroups, they had persistently lower scores at 24-48 hours when compared to their fellow groups.